ashwin9798/Gopher-Trace/README.md

 # GopherTrace
-A ray tracer written in the Go language, adapted from the C++ methodologies in the book "Ray tracing in one weekend"
+A ray tracer written in the Go language, adapted from the C++ methodologies in the book "Ray tracing in one weekend" by Peter Shirley.
+Check out the book here: https://www.amazon.com/Ray-Tracing-Weekend-Minibooks-Book-ebook/dp/B01B5AODD8.

 **What is Ray Tracing?**